loopdash/loopdash/src/projects/forward-majority.md

 ---
 layout: single-project.njk
 meta:
-  title: Encode Justice
+  title: Forward Majority
-  description:
-project:
-  name: Encode Justice
   description: Encode Justice is leading the charge to regulate AI and create a future where technology is ethical, accountable, and centered on human values.
 To match the urgency of their mission, we designed a bold, impactful logo and an intuitive, streamlined website that amplify their campaigns and engage their audience.
 Their new brand identity positions Encode Justice as a leader in ethical AI advocacy, transforming their platform into a powerful tool for change.
-  tagline: Empowering the youth to safeguard the future of AI.
+project:
+  tagline: A bold new look for a more accountable future.
   class: encode
   hero:
     src: "./src/img/projects/cover-encode-justice.jpg"